eternalai-org/truly-open-ai/README.md

+> [!NOTE]
+> This repo is a work in progress.
+We are refactoring our codebase and preparing for a 100% open-source release.
+We should be done soon.
+Stay tuned for updates, and join us in building truly open AI!

 # Truly Open AI: The AI Layer of the New Internet

 Truly Open AI is a production-grade, crypto-native infrastructure for managing decentralized agents across multiple blockchains.
 It has a comprehensive suite of tools that lets developers deploy, maintain, and scale AI agents onchain with ease.